Young Scientists Club

 The Young Scientists Club is a science enrichment program for elementary school children.
-In 2022-2023, it is being held as a weekly before-school club for 2nd and 3rd graders at Carmel Creek Elementary.
+In Fall 2024, we will be holding a 6-week session as a weekly before-school club for 2nd and 3rd graders at Carmel Creek Elementary.
 During club meetings, students participate in hands-on interactive activities that demonstrate key scientific concepts.
-The club is run by Prof. Elena Koslover, with the aid of graduate students and postdocs from the UCSD physics department, parent volunteers, and volunteer scientists from the local community.
+The club is run by Prof. Elena Koslover, with the aid of students, postdocs, and faculty from the UCSD physics department, parent volunteers, and volunteer scientists from the local community.
 It is funded as an outreach activity through a grant from the National Science Foundation.
 There is no cost to participate.

 If you are a parent or scientist and would like to help organize, create, or run the YSC activities, please contact Lena Koslover.
 If your child is attending the current session, we need some parent volunteers to help supervise.
 Please contact Lena Koslover for a link to the sign-up sheet.